What is your Why?

 Have you noticed that those who continue to go through life without really knowing there WHY are never really happy?
 They move from one activity to another, never dedicating themselves to one long enough to be successful.
 At least this is what happened to me.

-You know we tend to plod along in life, without questioning our reason, without finding out what touches out soul, without following our dreams and desires, acting in ways that are not congruent with our pure heart’s passion.
+You know we tend to plod along in life, without questioning our reason, without finding out what touches out heart without following our dreams and desires, acting in ways that are not congruent with our pure heart’s passion.

-Are at a stage in your life, and you are thinking the same, or perhaps you have already experienced this?
+Are you at a stage in your life, and you are thinking the same, or perhaps you have already experienced this?

 If you don’t have a WHY, a reason to live, it is going to be more of a challenge to get through the tough times.
 I genuinely believe that when the cards are on the table, and you have people relying on you – it is so much easier to step up to the mark and perform.
 Knowing your WHY will make your life so much clearer and more focused.
 When giving in no longer becomes an option, you will do anything you can to make things happen.
 German philosopher Frederick Nietzsche once said, ‘He who has a why can endure anyhow.’